Login

 How do I get to the starting point and back?

-If you are in Cusco before this tour, you can book the transfer from Cusco to Urubamba and back for an additional fee.
+If you are in Cusco before this Llama hike and Pachamanca tour, you can book the transfer from Cusco to Urubamba and back for an additional fee.
 You can do so in the booking process.
 If you come from a city in the Sacred Valley (Pisac, Calca, Lamay, Ollantaytambo), please coordinate a taxi with your hotel.

 Are vegetarian or vegan options available during the Pachamanca?